God designed ordinary life to renew our joy every day.

 Now, I enjoy watching hummingbirds doing their rhythms of joy.

-Joy reminder #4: Floating
+Joy rhythm #4: Floating

 Whether bathing or floating, we connect with God’s joy in water.